Ammar-Cader/n8n-work-checkin-bot/README.md

 The workflow basic structure is constructed with two triggers which are for the "Check in" and "Check out" times so when it reaches the specified time and day it would run the workflow
 ![n8n workflow](images/workflow.png)

-**What needs to be done in telegram to allow n8n to comminucate with:**
+**What needs to be done to allow n8n to communicate with telegram:**
 1. Create a Telegram Bot (refer to: [Create a telegram bot](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a#create-a-telegram-bot-and-get-a-bot-token))
 2. Add it to the relevant group for the message
+3. Get message ID for the relevant group to receive the automated message(refer to: [getting message ID](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a#get-chat-id-for-a-group-chat))